-Brain stem glioma is a type of central nervous system (CNS; brain and spinal cord) tumor that begins when healthy cells in the brain stem change and grow uncontrollably, forming a mass called a tumor.
+Brain stem glioma is a type of central nervous system (CNS; brain and spinal cord) tumor that begins when healthy cells in the brain stem change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.
 A glioma is a tumor that grows from a glial cell, which is a supportive cell in the brain.

 Usually, by the time brain stem glioma is diagnosed, it is most often diffuse, which means it has spread freely through the brain stem.
 This type of tumor is typically very aggressive, meaning that it grows and spreads quickly.
 A small percentage of brain stem tumors are very localized, called focal tumors.
 A focal tumor is often less likely to grow and spread quickly.